 Keep the Blast Freezer Door Closed

-Once the food is in and your system is on, keep the door closed!
+Keep the door closed once the food is in and your system is on!

-Your blast chiller has a specific airflow that is designed to protect even the most delicate of food.
-Covering your food will only hinder the blast cycle and can even increase cooling times by thirty minutes.
+Your blast chiller has a specific airflow designed to protect even delicate products.
+Covering your food will only hinder the blast cycle and increase cooling times by thirty minutes.